chengqun2/chengqun2.github.io/learning-record/English-learning.md

 Well,have fun being happy at your dad.
 So,why not let them spoil us?  宠溺
 How are the rest of the kids? 其他的孩子还好吗？

-Thanks for the opportunity, My Name is James Cheng, I'm from China.
-I graduated from Yangzhou University in 2011 with a major in computer science and technology.
-After twelve years of software development experience, I hope to bring my develop skills to the new job.
-The majority of my career has been spent maintaining web applications and ensuring the smooth operations of the backend.
-I am proficient at understanding the requirements of the business and putting the customer experience first while keeping an eye on deadlines.
-My highest-profile project came when I designed, developed, and implemented the architecture of a big data platform that allowed customers to query every single car running record onto our platform.
-From initial requirement gathering to design, coding, testing, and roll-out, I manage every aspect.
-The application increased query efficiency by 10 times.
-Before my Hadoop experience, I spent a decade in the software industry, I am proficient in the Linux platform, as well as fluent in Java programming language.
-My computer science degree from China formed the foundation of my career, and I have taken every opportunity since to take over 50 online courses.
-You could say that I am somewhat addicted to improving my software skills.

-I look forward to hearing about your development plans and hope that an interview might allow me to expand on how my skills could contribute.
-Thanks.

-The project I am working on is a web platform for Supply Chain Management.
-It's mainly to provide cross-border cargo logistics services for domestic and foreign customers, but also to better manage cargo orders, financial, third-party and other data, and to standardize business.
-Customers have their own cargo suppliers in China, they will wholesale cargo from domestic suppliers, and then export the cargo to foreign countries for retail through the channels of the platform.
-The project includes several modules, such as Booking, pickups, shipments, inventory, supplier, prep, labeling, products, financial, company settings, user settings, etc. we use GitLab and teambition to manage our codes, issues and tasks.